uchiha0/Django/README.md

 1. Email functionality works in production now.

-2. Issue of one user posting as another use has been fixed!
+2. Issue of one user posting as another user has been fixed!

 3. Tests are yet to be completed.